Beginners - "Verbs"-Introduction

 Once the child is aware of their body and its movements, they can begin to follow instructions using those body parts.

-Focus on Verbal Directions
+Verbal Directions

-The Verbs Program also focuses on helping children follow verbal directions, a skill that directly relates to reading comprehension and communication.
+The Verbs Program focuses on helping children follow verbal directions, a skill that directly relates to reading comprehension and communication.
 For example, if a child is asked to “throw the ball,” the program will help determine whether the issue lies with the child’s ability to perform the action (e.g., throwing) or their understanding of the verb itself (e.g., "throw").

 If a child struggles to follow directions, it might be because they are not yet able to focus long enough to understand the full instruction.
 In this case, revisit the listening programs https://simple-steps-4-learning.teachable.com/p/simple-steps-4-learning-beginner-program-sounds